 - 2.36 Sites which were not considered deliverable or developable were identified as 'not currently developable'.
-The reasons for this were varied and specific to each site and included one of the following limiting constraints: - Site is not currently available;

-- Site is not suitable for housing development due to technical conditions (e.g. highway capacity or scheduled ancient monument); - Site is in a location contrary to adopted Local Plan Core Strategy policies; - Site is not currently viable for development. - 2.37 Further explanation on whether any sites were considered to be 'not currently developable' and the specific reasons why will be provided in the findings section.
+The reasons for this were varied and specific to each site and included one of the following limiting constraints: - Site is not currently available; - Site is not suitable for housing development due to technical conditions (e.g. highway capacity or scheduled ancient monument); - Site is in a location contrary to adopted Local Plan Core Strategy policies; - Site is suitable for an alternative use, e.g. employment - Site is not currently viable for development. - 2.37 Further explanation on whether any sites were considered to be 'not currently developable' and the specific reasons why will be provided in the findings section.